yamcs/python-yamcs-client/yamcs-client/docs/tmtc/index.rst

 Set the value of a parameter.
 Only some types of parameters can be written to.
-This includes software parameters (local to Yamcs) and parameters that are linked to an external system (for example a simulator).
+This includes software parameters (local to Yamcs) and parameters that are linked to an external system (such as a simulator).

 .. literalinclude:: ../../examples/read-write-parameters.py